-Nicole is the School Readiness Supervisor for Rochester Public Schools - Preschool.
+Readiness Supervisor for Rochester Public Schools - Preschool.
 During her 24 years here in Olmsted County, she has deeply woven herself into the community and United Way’s work including holding a position on the Advocacy Volunteer Team as well as being an active member of the Board of Directors.
 She said, "If one single person is trying to make a difference, it can get exhauasting and overwhelming and feel like an uphill battle.
-But if we are together as a community, moving in the same direction, we're able to really make substantial changes."
+But if we are together as a community, moving in the same direction, we're able to really make substantial changes."is the School

 Lance is a single-father of four that just wanted what was best for his kids, but wasn’t sure where to start.
 With no job or money to his name, he sought answers.
 With help from United Way and programs like Head Start, Lance was able to get his kids prepared for school and he was able to return to the workforce.
 He is now an entrepreneur and exploring the idea of starting his own non-profit for other single-fathers.

 Just like Madi and Danielle, many families across Olmsted County struggle financially and feel isolated because of it.
 With help from United Way of Olmsted County and partners like the Civic League Day Nursery, her daughter Madi received valuable early childhood education that has prepared her for Elementary school.

 Rosetta is a single mother of 5 who moved to Rochester to find a safer place for her family.

 Struggling to find stability, Rosetta called Family Promise.
 They were able to help her obtain temporary housing, as well as Head Start services.
 She has overcome many barriers by participating in life skills, parenting training, and expanding her financial literacy.
 With support made possible by United Way, Rosetta is on the path to home ownership.